sergei-mironov/nixtvm/doc/HitvmEnv.md

 Running jupyter-notebook within docker
 --------------------------------------

-Jupyter notebook may be started by typing `djupyter` command
+Jupyter notebook may be started by typing `djupyter` command, defined by `dockerenv.sh` script.

     (docker) $ djupyter